Patrick Ogwang

-Patrick Engeu Ogwang (born 1 January 1973) is a Ugandan pharmacist, pharmacologist, ethnobotanist, medical researcher and entrepreneur, who serves as an associate professor and head of the Department of Pharmacy at Mbarara University in Uganda.
-He concurrently serves as the executive chairman of Jena Herbals Uganda Limited, a private company that he founded that manufactures Covidex, an herbal extract from three indigenous Ugandan plants, which has shown activity against a number of human viruses including COVID-19.
+Patrick Engeu Ogwang (born 1^{st} January 1973) is a Ugandan pharmacist, pharmacologist, ethnobotanist, medical researcher, and entrepreneur who serves as the head of the Pharmacology Department at Soroti University.
+Prior to joining Soroti University, Professor Patrick Engeu Ogwang served as an associate professor and head of the Department of Pharmacy at Mbarara University in Uganda.
+He is also the executive chairman of Jena Herbals Uganda Limited, a private company he founded that manufactures Covidex, a herbal extract from three indigenous Ugandan plants, which has shown activity against a number of human viruses, including COVID-19.

 Background and education

-Ogwang was born circa 1973, in Otuboi Village, in Kaberamaido District, in Uganda's Eastern Region.
-His father was an Itesot and his mother was Langi.
-His father died first, and then his mother also died.
-Ogwang was then raised by an uncle.
+Ogwang was born circa 1973 in Otuboi Village, in Kaberamaido District, in Uganda's Eastern Region.
+His father was an Itesot, while his mother was a Langi.
+His father died first, and then his mother died too.
+Ogwang was then raised by his uncle.

 While growing up, Ogwang observed how his mother would preserve different herbs and prepare them for her children when they fell ill with minor ailments such as fever, stomach pains and upper respiratory infections.
 He later took a deep interest in these plants, including laboratory analysis.

 After attending local primary school, he studied at St. Mary's College Kisubi, in Wakiso District, where he obtained his high school diploma in the mid 1990s.
-He was admitted to Makerere University, where he graduated with a Bachelor of Pharmacy degree.
+He was then admitted to Makerere University, where he graduated with a Bachelor of Pharmacy degree.
 He followed that with a Master of Pharmacology, from Makerere University as well.
 His third degree is a Doctor of Philosophy in Pharmacology from the same university.